What Makes a Great Wakeboard Tower?

 The tower you choose should be made of thick 2 1/4" 6061-T6 aluminum with solid aluminum billet joints and mounting feet.
 6061-T6 is preferred over 6063.
 When shopping for your wakeboard tower, pay close attention to the type of metal you are getting.
 Not only will it ensure your tower will stand up to years of wakeboarding sessions, it also means the best in safety for your family, friends and boat.
 Again, you could save a couple hundred dollars on a tower package by skimping on metal quality but it's risky in our opinion.

 Picking the Right Finish for a Wakeboard Tower

 There are several finishes available on aftermarket wakeboard towers depending on the manufacturer.
-Beyond just the look you’re getting, you should also know the differences especially when it comes to longevity and the maintenance required to keep it looking new.
+Beyond just the look you’re getting, you should also know the differences because it can affect the maintenance required to keep it looking new.

 Polished is the most common finish and is preferred by most customers.
 Not only is it great looking, it’s also very easy to maintain.
 With a microfiber cloth and clean water, you can quickly wipe down this finish at the end of the day.
 Maybe once annually, you will want to use an aluminum polish to really bring out the shine and remove atmospheric pollution that can build up over time.

 Powder coating is perfect for the marine industry and a great choice for a wakeboard tower.
 Most manufacturers offer black but if that's not the look you're going for, you could always buy a polished aluminum finish and have it custom powder coated at your local shop.
 It is very easy to clean by just wiping down with a micro fiber cloth.
 There are some special cleaners and polishes on the market made just for it.
 We recommend at least one good cleaning and polishing per year.
 Because there is no clear coat, just be aware that you working directly on the paint surface so a little care should be taken.